Woody88/purescript-wai/README.md

 type Application = Request -> (Response -> Aff ResponseReceived) -> Aff ResponseReceived
 ```

-An application is a function that receives a request along with a continuation function for sending the response
+An application is a function that receives a request along with a continuation function for sending the response.

 ## `Middleware`